Board & Advisors

 - Kay Goss, President, World Disaster Management, LLC.

-- Katie Huffling, Director of Programs, Alliance of Nurses for Healthy Environments (ANHE)
+- Katie Huffling, Executive Director, Alliance of Nurses for Healthy Environments (ANHE)

 - Stephen S. Kalland, Executive Director, North Carolina Solar Center, North Carolina State University